JavaScript is required

 Crash Landing on You

 This one's famous for a good reason.
-The drama follows a South Korean heiress who accidentally paraglides into North Korea, and the linguistic contrast is actually educational.
+The drama follows a South Korean heiress who accidentally paraglides into North Korea, and the linguistic contrast is educational.
 You get to hear the differences between North and South Korean accents and vocabulary.

 The North Korean characters use some different words and expressions compared to the South Korean ones.
 For example, they say "tongmu" instead of "chingu" for friend in certain contexts.
-Pretty cool for understanding how the korean language has evolved differently across the border.
+Pretty cool for understanding how the Korean language has evolved differently across the border.

 The dialogue moves at a natural pace, and there's enough context from the visuals that you can usually figure out what's happening even if you miss some words.
 The romantic storyline keeps you engaged, which matters because you'll want to stick with it through all 16 episodes.